geobtaa/metadata/workflow.md

 **_Individual Geospatial Metadata Standard files_**
 - Geospatial metadata standards are expressed in the XML format, which can be parsed to extract metadata needed to create GeoBlacklight schema records.
 - The following file types are accepted for metadata extraction and can serve as Supplemental Metadata:
-    - **ISO 19139 XML and FGDC XML files**: These records are uploaded to our [project’s web server directory](http://btaagdp.org/metadata/).
-They are next parsed to extract metadata values for GeoBlacklight metadata using the project created Python scripts found in [BTAA-Geospatial-Data-Project/parse-xml](https://github.com/BTAA-Geospatial-Data-Project/parse-xml)
+    - **ISO 19139 XML and FGDC XML files**: They are parsed to extract metadata values for GeoBlacklight metadata using the project created Python scripts found in [BTAA-Geospatial-Data-Project/parse-xml](https://github.com/BTAA-Geospatial-Data-Project/parse-xml)
     - **ArcGIS 1.0 Metadata XML files**: These records are transformed to ISO 19139 using XSLT.
 They are then treated the same as the ISO as described above.

 **_Downloading Data_**
 - Some metadata is only available as part of a zipped download of the datasets.
-- In this case, the Metadata Coordinator will use scripts to batch download the records, unzip them, and process their metadat
+- In this case, the Metadata Coordinator will use scripts to batch download the records, unzip them, and process their metadata locally.

 ### Maps